Editor's Note: This post was originally published in July 2022 and has been updated with new content in July 2023.

-The technology is developing at the speed of light, and along with it, web and consumer behaviour.
-Likewise, your company’s website must also evolve.
-To make sure your website is working well, you need constant development.
-Sometimes a company’s needs have changed so drastically it’s more sensible to make a brand new site.
+Technology is developing at the speed of light, and along with it, the web and consumer behavior.
+Likewise, your company’s web design must also evolve.
+To make sure your website is working well, you need constant web development.
+Sometimes a company’s needs have changed so drastically that it’s more sensible to make a brand-new site.

 1. Your website is old

 If you cannot recall when the last redesign of your site was, it’s a good indicator to make a new one.
-Even worse, does your website include Flash elements, automatic music/video player, shiny banners etc?
-Definitely time to make a redesign.
+Even worse, does your website include Flash elements, an automatic music/video player, shiny banners, etc?
+Definitely, time to make a redesign.

 2. The website functionality does not meet business needs

 Growth is a natural part of every business.
-This in turn means that your website needs to change.
+This, in turn, means that your website needs to change.
 How else will your customers know that your business is doing great?
 The problem emerges when the originally created website doesn’t support the developments needed.
 For example, your website has only product descriptions, but you want to add an ecommerce module.
 If you cannot develop your page the way you want, your online business will stand by.
-Sometimes it’s easier to build a new website than merely improving the old one.
+Sometimes it’s easier to build a new website than merely improve the old one.

 3. Your product range doesn’t meet reality

 Company growth comes often with changing product range.
 You need to show the changes on your website if you sell new products or your product range has changed substantially.
-Lack of fresh information will outdate your website.
+A lack of fresh information will outdate your website.
 Also, you will get a negative image if you show products that are out of stock.
-Without new products your business loses potential clients – they cannot get fresh information about your business activities.
+Without new products, your business loses potential clients – they cannot get fresh information about your business activities.
 The worst scenario is when you cannot make the changes by yourself, it’s too complicated, or you don’t have the access needed.
-It’s difficult to keep a positive online presence if your team doesn’t have the know-how for making simple updates to your site.
+It’s difficult to keep a positive online presence if your team doesn’t have the know-how to make simple updates to your site.

 4. The website structure doesn’t meet business growth

-Business goals are changing and the changing needs transfer to the business website.
-A website that was created few years ago may not support it.
-Many old websites were created in HTML format where you need to change the code to make any changes on the site.
+Business goals are changing, and the changing needs transfer to the business website.
+A website that was created a few years ago may not support it.
+Many old websites were created in HTML format, where you need to change the code to make any changes on the site.
 This kind of content management is very complicated.
 If you cannot add or change existing categories and your site requires a major restructuring, you should take the leap and definitely develop a new website.

 5. Your competitor’s website is prettier than yours

-Have your competitors suddenly risen from the ashes only to steal your clients with their fancy new website?
+Have your competitors suddenly risen from the ashes only to steal your clients with their fancy new websites?
 When you can admit that a competitor’s website is prettier than yours, it’s time for changes.
-Their site could be more functional, easier to use, better organized, modern etc. 70% of the purchase decision is influenced by the business website.
-When your website is worse than your competitors’, you can say “good bye” to your clients.
+Their site could be more functional, easier to use, better organized, modern, etc. 70% of the purchase decision is influenced by the business website.
+When your website is worse than your competitors, you can say “goodbye” to your clients.

 6. The content is outdated